 Walleye Fishing Records

 Do you ever wonder what the current record is for walleye?
 If you have then you’re in luck, we’ve displayed that information below.
 The below world record walleye information came from the IGFA (International Game Fish Association) at the time this content was written.
-It always amazes us here at Fishing Tips Depot how long ago some of these fishing records were set.
-That is just more proof that we need to practice more catch and release with walleye and prevent the destruction of their environment.
+It’s amazing how long ago some of these fishing records were set.
+It’s just more proof that we need to practice more catch and release with walleye and prevent the destruction of their environment.

 Mabry Happer caught a walleye in Old Hickory Lake in Tennessess, USA on August 2nd 1960 that weighted 11.34 kg (25 lbs.
 0 oz.)

 If you just need some quick facts about walleye then the section below is perfect for you.
-We put together these walleye facts to make it easy for anglers to get the information they need about walleye.
-We use averages to give anglers a more realistic expectation when fishing for walleye.
+We put together these walleye facts to make it easy for you to get the information you need about walleye.
+We use averages to give you a more realistic expectation when fishing for walleye.
 Remember, those monster walleye you hear about only make up about 1% of the entire walleye population.

 - Scientific Name: Walleye (sander viterus)